rust-lang/compiler-team/.github/ISSUE_TEMPLATE/meeting-proposal.md

 in the next planning meeting!
 (And please do feel free to attend!)
 Thanks <3.

+Oh, and delete this section before you open the issue, if you don't mind. :)

 # Meeting proposal info

 - **Title:** (insert title here)